fredcallaway/OGaml/design/design.md

 This module handles all interaction with the user.
 It is currently very minimal, but we include it as a module in case common use patterns emerge.

+### Labor

+Bryan: Helped plan general game design and gameplay.
+Designed item, shop, and player.
+Implemented parts of item and player that interfaced with shop.
+Implemented functionality of shop.
+Designed and created expansive item catalog with different catagories of items based on player styles and increasing difficulty.
+Made all of the json files for all of the items.